GeonYoon/fullstack-application/README.md

-#  Signafire Internship Interview Challenge
+#  Full stack application

-This is a Signafire Internship Challenge created by ***Geon Yoon***.
-Since I am a **full-stack**, I programmed both the frontend and the backend.
+This is a full stack application created by ***Geon Yoon***.I programmed both the frontend and the backend.
 I could have created the application more straightforwardly so that I can decrease the number of HTTP requests and the size of the codes.
 However, my focus was on how to develop the application in a well-organized way so that this application can be expanded quickly in the real world scenario and modified efficiently.
 I emphasize separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.

 ![](./map.png)